Heavily armed police surround home in search for suspect in the fatal shooting of 18 in Maine

 Investigators also haven’t said what weapon or weapons Card used in the shootings or how he obtained them.

-Earlier Thursday near the Card property near Bowdoin, about 15 miles (24 kilometers) from Lewiston, several FBI agents and other heavily armed officers gathered.
+Several FBI agents and other heavily armed officers gathered Thursday afternoon off a road where several relatives of Card lived near Bowdoin.
 A military-style vehicle and a white van arrived as a helicopter hovered overhead and someone repeatedly yelled, “FBI!
 Open the door!”
 Several loud bangs were heard a short time later.
+Nearby, several police officers armed with rifles stood on alert in the back of a pickup truck.

+About 80 FBI agents were in Maine looking for Card along with numerous other federal, state and local police, Republican U.S. Sen. Susan Collins said at an evening news conference.

 A telephone number listed for Card in public records was not in service.
 A woman who answered a phone number for one of Card’s relatives said Thursday afternoon the family was helping the FBI.
 She didn’t give her name or additional details.